alx/parasol/README.md

     * `startForce` : run ForceAtlas2 layout once the graph is loaded, allows to move randomized nodes to its nearest neighbor
 * `ui` object :
   * `muiTheme` : general theme setting, can be `light` or `dark`

+## networks.json - list of available networks

+If you want to have pre-defined networks available, you can fill the file `networks.json`.

+This file will be fetched, and its networks will be available in the **Add Network** modal.

+This feature can help you if you don't want to load in the left drawer this list of secondary networks.

 ## Deploy on a webserver